 I just returned from a weeklong vacation in Paris where my husband and I celebrated our first wedding anniversary.
 All I can say is that I’m in love.
 With my husband?
 Well, yeah.
 We already knew that.
 But I have also fallen head over heels in love with Paris itself.
 Now that we’re back, I literally feel lovesick.
 You know that feeling you had when you first fell in love (or lust…or crush…or however you describe it), and all you could think about was that other person.
 Everything reminded you of them…every song on the radio, every picture, every person you saw on the street made you think of them.
 That’s seriously how I feel about Paris right now.
 I want to hop back on a plane and go back tomorrow.
 I want to LIVE there.
 I’ve got it bad.

-If you’re looking for a romantic honeymoon spot, I cannot encourage you enough to pick Paris.
+If you’re looking for a romantic honeymoon spot, I cannot recommend a Paris honeymoon enough!
 While I’ve been lucky enough to have visited a ton of great cities in Europe (and they are all great), Paris is hands-down my favorite.
 Even though I’d been there before, it was this trip that really exposed me to just how magical a city it is.
 It’s love, I tell you!

 I think one of the best things we did in planning for this trip was renting an apartment.
 Paris hotels are notoriously expensive and small, and an apartment allowed us to spread out and trick ourselves into thinking we were locals for a week.
 I am convinced there is nothing better than waking up in the morning in Paris and going out to get a fresh baguette to bring back for breakfast.
 We would wake up, make our morning bread run, come back and make the fresh oeufs (eggs) we got at the market, and turn on some Django Rheinhardt on our portable iPod player as we opened up our windows to let in the neighborhood sounds below us.
 It was my idea of heaven.
 We rented from A La Carte Paris and had a great experience.
 I highly recommend them!
 Click here to read more about Paris apartment rental agencies.